MPL Indonesia: Playoff bracket

-The fourth Season of MPL Indonesia was highlighted to be the tournament to determine Indonesia's representatives for the very first Mobile Legends: Bang Bang World Championship, better known as the M1 World Championships which was held in Kuala Lumpur.
-Long time rival teams EVOS Legends and RRQ Hoshi lead the regular season before securing their place as Indonesia's representative in the upcoming World Championship with EVOS Legends taking the MPL Indonesia Season 4 Championship Title.
+The fourth season of MPL Indonesia determined Indonesia's representatives for the first Mobile Legends: Bang Bang World Championship, better known as the M1 World Championship, which was held in Kuala Lumpur.
+Longtime rival teams EVOS Legends and RRQ Hoshi led the regular season before securing their place as Indonesia's representative in the upcoming World Championship, with EVOS Legends taking the MPL Indonesia Season 4 championship title.

 M1 World Championship

-Both RRQ Hoshi and EVOS Legends would take on a rematch in the Grand Finals of the M1 World Championships with EVOS winning the Upper-Bracket Finals while RRQ Hoshi crawling back from the Lower-Brackets.
-However, after a fierce 7-game series, EVOS was able to win the very first M1 World Title.
+RRQ Hoshi and EVOS Legends met again in the Grand Finals of the M1 World Championships.
+EVOS Legends won the upper-bracket finals, while RRQ Hoshi advanced from the lower bracket.
+After a seven-game series, EVOS Legends won the inaugural M1 World Championship title.

 Season 5 (2020)

 MPL Indonesia Season 5 was the first season of MPL Indonesia to be played under the restrictions of the COVID-19 pandemic, which forced the tournament to transition to an entirely online format.
 Despite the challenges posed by the global crisis, the league successfully adapted, maintaining competitive integrity and high viewership throughout the season.